 The collection was acquired in 2021 from the family.
 It includes Bluma Bayuk Rappoport Purmells’ manuscript of A Farmer’s Daughter: Bluma as well as some book revisions.
 It also includes personal photographs, letters, and family history.
 Also included are news articles about Bluma Bayuk Rappoport Purmell and materials related to Bluma Bayuk Rappoport Purmell’s art exhibits.
-A set of books from her grandfather, Moses Bayuk, is also included, along with a hand-embroidered lampshade from her first husband’s sister, Rifka Rappoport, in Russia.
+A set of religious books in Yiddish by her father, Moses Bayuk, is also included, along with a hand-embroidered lampshade from her first husband’s sister, Rifka Rappoport, in Russia.

 Bluma Bayuk Rappoport Purmell, seated in front of some of her paintings.
 (Photograph in the Bluma Bayuk Rappoport Purmell Papers (U0074, Stockton University, Richard E. Bjork Library Special Collections.)

 Bluma Bayuk was born on March 15, 1888.
 She grew up on a farm located in Alliance, New Jersey, the first permanent Jewish Farm colony in the United States.
 Her father, a Russian-Jewish immigrant, was one of the original settlers of the colony.
 Bluma married Dr. David Rappoport in 1914 and together they had two children: Irving and Jacqueline.
 Dr. Rappoport died in 1961, and Bluma later remarried.
 In 1966, Bluma and David Purmell were married.

 Bluma graduated from the Jewish Hospital School of Nursing, later named Albert Einstein Medical Center, in 1912.
 Around 1930, she opened a nursing home in Atlantic City, one that she would continue to work at through the 1960s.